 Wipers and Washers

-If there are any cracks or splits in your windscreen wipers, you’ll need to order new ones.
+If there are any cracks or splits in your windscreen wiper blades, you’ll need to order new ones.
 Also check the screenwash reservoir is topped up and the jets are aimed at the windscreen.
 If they aren’t, you can adjust them with a pin.

 You will see a collection of warning lights illuminate around the speedometer when you switch on your car’s ignition.
 These should all extinguish when the engine starts.
 In particular, your car will fail its MOT test if one of the following warning lights remains illuminated: handbrake; headlamp main beam; brake fluid level; airbags; electronic stability control; or power steering.

 Tyres need to meet the minimum legal tread depth of at least 1.6mm.
 You can measure this using a cheap tool or even a 20 pence coin.
-You also need to make sure they are free from cracks and splits.
+You also need to make sure they are free from cracks, splits and bulges on the sidewalls..

-If your car’s number plates are cracked or too dirty to be clearly legible, or if they aren’t securely fixed to your car, it’s time for new ones.
+If your car’s number plates, also known as registration plates, are cracked or too dirty to be clearly legible, or if they aren’t securely fixed to your car, it’s time for new ones.
 These can be ordered from most car accessory shops or online.

-Ask a friend or family member to help you check all lights are in full working order, including the indicators, brake lights, and number plate lamps.
+Ask a friend or family member to help you check all lights are in full working order, including the indicators and hazard lights, brake lights and side lights, as well as fog lights and number plate lights.
 Traditional-style filament bulbs are generally easy to replace, but if you’re struggling, most car accessory shops will do it for a small charge.
 Cars with LED lights, on the other hand, might need specialist attention to fix.

 Doors, Boot and Bonnet